byvfx/ibm_simple_ETL/readme.md

 ### Loading
 - Saves the transformed data into a CSV file.
 - Loads the data into a SQLite database named `Banks.db`.
-- SQL queries are run to analyze the data.
 - Example snippet:
 ```python
 # Main function snippet